rust-lang/rust/src/doc/trpl/crates-and-modules.md

 these sub-modules don't have their own sub-modules, we've chosen to make them `src/english/greetings.rs` and `src/japanese/farewells.rs`.
 Whew!

-Right now, the contents of `src/english/greetings.rs` and `src/japanese/farewells.rs` are both empty at the moment.
+The contents of `src/english/greetings.rs` and `src/japanese/farewells.rs` are both empty at the moment.
 Let's add some functions.

 Put this in `src/english/greetings.rs`: